pmadril/danklco.com-site/_posts/2013-07-03-three-commonly-missed-cq-best-practices.md

 tags: [Adobe CQ, Development, Best Practices, CRXDE]
 ---

-Recently, I saw [this thread on the Day Communique Google Group][1]. &nbsp;In the thread, a developer asks why he cannot use CRXDE in their production environment. &nbsp;As it turns out, his employer followed the [best practices for hardening CQ instances][2]&nbsp;as recommended by Adobe which disables the WebDav servlet CRXDE uses. &nbsp;
+Recently, I saw [this thread on the Day Communique Google Group](https://groups.google.com/d/topic/day-communique/gIa_yyOmC7o/discussion). &nbsp;In the thread, a developer asks why he cannot use CRXDE in their production environment. &nbsp;As it turns out, his employer followed the [best practices for hardening CQ instances](http://dev.day.com/docs/en/cq/current/deploying/security_checklist.html#Disable%20WebDAV) as recommended by Adobe which disables the WebDav servlet CRXDE uses. &nbsp;

 This thread demonstrates three common problems I've seen on CQ installations. &nbsp;Especially, when the implementers of the CQ installation are not familiar with CQ and Java Development best practices.